tes3mp-scripts/LevelingFramework/Readme.md

 * `LevelingFramework_OnSkillIncrease` is triggered whenever a skill is increased through this script's methods.
   callback arguments are `pid` and `arguments`, where `arguments` is a table with the arguments passed to `increaseSkill`: `skillName`, `value`, `keepProgress`.
   This allows your validators to change values before `increaseSkill` logic takes place, such as to implement a custom skill cap (look into event hooks in `main.lua` for an example)

+Commands:
+* `lfimportesps` load skill and class data from ESPs

 Examples
 ---